DitteHyldgaard/DAM_test/README.md

 # Readme
-Here i write a brief introduction to the overall repository
+Here i write a brief introduction to the overall repository - just brieflt introduce the assignments included.

-Uploaded is the assignment from week 12 about homicidehistory, including an html file, markdown script and datafolder.

-In the final_project there is bla bla bla...